ajz01/grid/readme.md

 # grid

-A wasm based grid control built with go version >= 1.13.
+A wasm based grid control built with go.

+Note: requires go version 1.13 > for syscall/js CopyBytesToGo function.

 The repository contains a test server that will serve